adaltas/node-csv-docs/src/documents/stringify/index.html.md

 [![Build Status](https://secure.travis-ci.org/adaltas/node-csv-stringify.png)][travis-csv-stringify]

 This package is a stringifier converting records into a CSV text and implementing the Node.js `stream.Transform` API.
-It is also providing a simple callback-base API for converniency.
+It is also providing a easier synchronous or callback-based API for converniency.
 It is both extremely easy to use and powerfull.
-It was released since 2010 and is tested against very large dataset by a large community.
+It was first released in 2010 and is tested against big data sets by a large community.

 Source code for this project is available on [GitHub][stringify].